thxrun/AutoOps-Sentinel-Self-Healing-Cloud-Infrastructure-powered-by-an-AI-Diagnostic-Agent/README.md

 AutoOps Sentinel closes that gap with a full **observe → diagnose → decide → act** loop:

 1. **Observe** — CloudWatch continuously collects metrics and logs from the monitored EC2 instance.
-2. **Diagnose** — When an alarm fires, an AI agent (via the Groq API) is handed the relevant logs and metrics and produces a structured root-cause analysis.
+2. **Diagnose** — When an alarm fires, an AI agent (via the Gemini API) is handed the relevant logs and metrics and produces a structured root-cause analysis.
 3. **Decide** — The agent classifies its recommended action as either safe to automate or requiring human approval.
 4. **Act** — Safe actions are executed automatically via AWS Systems Manager (SSM); everything else is escalated to Slack/Telegram with the AI's full reasoning attached.